rbw/pysnow/docs/usage/client.rst

 Once an initial token has been obtained it will be refreshed automatically upon usage, provided its refresh_token hasn't expired.

-After a token has been refreshed, the provided :attr:`pysnow.OAuthClient.token_updater` function will be called with the refreshed token as first argument.
+After a token has been refreshed, the provided :meth:`token_updater` function will be called with the refreshed token as first argument.

 .. code-block:: python